 On the contrary, construction law was created because government officials understood that homeowners needed to be protected from companies that might take advantage of them.
 Construction law holds companies and contractors accountable, so homeowners can rest assured that their structure is safe and secure.
 If a defect exists, we’re here to help.

-Myth #3: If I didn’t obtain a warranty when buying the house, I cannot sue.
+Last of the Myths: If I didn’t obtain a warranty when buying the house, I cannot sue.

 Warranties are very beneficial when you buy a house, but just because you don’t have one doesn’t mean you’re stuck with a construction defect.
 An experienced lawyer will investigate your case and help you uncover what you’re able to sue for even though no warranty was issued.